CS

 True Cost to Own

-GWM's seven-year warranty edges BYD's six, and the Cannon Alpha's lower entry price helps too.
-Both are cheap to run if you charge at home and do mostly short trips; both get thirstier on the highway with the battery flat, as all plug-in hybrids do.
-Resale for both is still establishing itself versus the diesel establishment.
+GWM's seven-year warranty edges BYD's six, though the Cannon Alpha PHEV no longer has the lower entry price to go with it.
+Both are cheap to run if you charge at home and do mostly short trips, and both get much thirstier on the highway with the battery depleted, as all plug-in hybrids do.
+Treat the sub-2.0L/100km combined claims as lab figures, not fuel bills.
+Resale for both is still establishing itself against the diesel establishment.

 The plug-in hybrid ute went from non-existent to one of Australia's hottest segments almost overnight, and these are its two biggest names.
-The BYD Shark 6 created the category and sells in huge numbers; the GWM Cannon Alpha PHEV answers with more towing and a lower price.
+The BYD Shark 6 created the category and sells in huge numbers; the GWM Cannon Alpha PHEV answers with more towing, more torque and a bigger battery, though no longer a lower price.

 We have matched the value PHEV grade of each.
 You can also stack them on every spec in our tool, read the full BYD Shark 6 review, or browse the best electric and PHEV utes guide.